 As a poet, I try to find words that will appeal to children.
 Goodness knows where some of them come from.
 Sometimes I have to invent them.
 This week it was: Don't Tango with a Mango etc. It is the rhyming of the words that children especially like.
 Which is more likely to appeal to a child: Bill the Penguin or Lenguin the Penguin?
 Yes, Lenguin, as far as I know, had never been invented before, but it didn’t mean that there was any reason for not inventing it.
 So when I produce my penguin hand-puppet, children readily accept that his name is Lenguin the Penguin for they have met him before and because the name rhymes, they will remember it.

 Poets probably think of alliteration and assonance more than writers of stories.
 The words “Lenguin the Penguin” and “Don’t Laugh at a Giraffe” carry assonance: the repetition of vowel sounds to create inner rhyming.
 Children love this and the playing with language in this way creates fun for children who are learning language.
-Mrs Meddle's Muddle is a poem which children love and has been top of my Google Analytics list for a long time.
+The Ant and the Grasshopper is a poem which children love and has been top of my Google Analytics list for a long time.
 Try it with your class.

 When you read the poems the second time, give the children the chance to supply the rhyming words.
 They love doing this.
 With older children and ESL students in a classroom, they can write the rhyming words and it is then that they will realize that sounds in the English language are not spelt the same.
 For example “bird” and “word” – “laugh” and “giraffe” and words such as “through” and “threw” but look then at “blue”.
 It is the linking together of words that sound alike but are spelt differently that helps them to remember these words.
 In the world of education, these sounds are called "phonemics" and educationalists realize the importance of phonemics in relation to literacy.
 There is much you can read on this subject and this is one of the reasons why The Book Trust are handing out free poetry books to children in reception classes.
 It is also the reason why many teachers introduce new phonemics through rhyming poetry, both for English speaking pupils and ESL students also.